 The Civil Engineering and Contractors Association also voiced their concerns about the 47 pence per litre increase, estimating that the change could cost their industry almost £500 million a year.

-Both industries have maintained that as it stands there are no commercially viable alternative fuels available for their machinery and therefore can’t move to a greener option.
+Both industries have maintained that as it stands there are no commercially viable alternative fuels available for their machinery and therefore would find it difficult moving to a greener option.

 What is the impact of the 2020 Budget on red diesel users?